MIT

 Overload and Cross Registration:

-In the Spring semester, MEng students are eligible to "overload" by cross-registering for academic subjects offered at the Harvard Faculty of Arts and Sciences or one of Harvard's professional schools, and must abide by the rules of both MIT and Harvard.
+In the Spring semester, MEng students are eligible to “overload” by cross-registering for academic subjects offered at the Harvard Faculty of Arts and Sciences or one of Harvard’s professional schools, and must abide by the rules of both MIT and Harvard.
 Make note of key dates, by school, on the Harvard Academic Calendar.
 Remember that you must meet the earlier of MIT’s or Harvard’s cross-registration and add/drop/change deadlines.
-Cross-registered subjects will not be approved by the program office if these subjects conflict with meeting times of the required MEng curriculum.
-Cross-registered subjects cannot be used substitute the required MEng subjects.
+Cross-registered subjects will not be approved by the program office if these subjects conflict with the meeting times of the required MEng curriculum.
+Cross-registered subjects cannot be used to substitute the required MEng subjects.

-During the summer semester students are not eligible to register for any classes beyond their required thesis subject, 2.THG.
+During the summer semester, students are not eligible to register for any classes beyond their required thesis subject 2.THG.